DeloitteDigitalUK/engineering/who-we-are/who.md

 ## Access to complex business problems

 Deloitte has relationships at the very top level of the largest, most ambitious organisations in the world.
-When they have sticky, gnarly problems, they call us.
-And often the answers to those complex business problems involve a great deal of product engineering.
+When they have deep and complex business problems, they call us.
+And often the answers to those problems involve a great deal of product engineering.

 > "How can we attract a new generation of customers?
 Perhaps through digital channels?"
 >